muratk3n/thirdwave/en/README.md

 ---

+"@Istanbultelaviv

+An organized pogrom took place tonight against Arabs in Bat Yam despite the fact they they all learned about Kristallnacht"

+---

+Jacobin: "[T]he reality is not all that complicated.
+Hamas?s rockets and Palestinians protesting, throwing rocks, or even rioting: these are all desperate responses to sustained, systematic, and brutal repression and land theft by Israel that has been going on for decades, and has sharply escalated over the last decade in particular.
+It is the ?language of the unheard,? as Martin Luther King called the African-American riots of the 1960s, which, like their counterparts last year and in the decades between, are a similar howl of frustration from those who have been relentlessly dispossessed and brutalized with seemingly no recourse.

+There are ways of putting an end to such things, whether rocket attacks or property destruction from rioters.
+But to do that requires first accurately describing the injustices that drive them"

+---

 Another use of that cool metal hydride solution..
 Oz Lavo uses this tech too..
 GKN can store H2 at 40 bars (usually 700 bars is used).